DTJF/libpruio/src/doc/_4_examples.md

   Start the program by executing `./button` and you'll see a new line containing a continuously updated single number. `1` gets shown when the button is open and `0` (zero) when the button is closed.
-Press any key om your keyboard to end the program.
+Press any key on your keyboard to end the program.

 \Item{Source Code}